-Lacrosse in Australia is now governed by a single governing body, the Australian Lacrosse Association (ALA), following the merger of Lacrosse Australia and Women’s Lacrosse Australia, who had until 2008 governed the men’s and women’s versions of the games independently.
+Lacrosse in Australia is now governed by a single governing body, Lacrosse Australia, following the merger of Lacrosse Australia and Women’s Lacrosse Australia, who had until 2008 governed the men’s and women’s versions of the games independently.

 Lacrosse in Australia Today